 - Does not have current data

-- Cannot apply information that was there
+- Cannot apply information

 Motivational Issues: Employer and employee jointly responsible — requires mutual discussion.

 - Things and people that make work punishing (feels they are working in a hostile environment)